FAQ

 Are you an attorney?

-No. I am a non-attorney advocate which means I do not practice law.
-As a non-attorney advocate, I have specialized knowledge of education law, practices, and procedures as they relate to special education.
+No. I am a non-attorney advocate and I do not practice law.
+As a non-attorney advocate and credentialed teacher, I have specialized knowledge in education students, practices, and procedures as they relate to special education.
 I can offer education and guidance as you navigate special education services but I do not offer legal advice.

 Many families can meet their goals with the support of a non-attorney advocate.
 However, if the need for a special education attorney arises, I can refer you.